-You will receive invoice reminders when you have unpaid rents, and extra fees will be put on it, depending on how late you are with your payment.
+You will receive invoice reminders when you have unpaid rents, and extra fees will be added.

 All debts and unpaid rents will be reported to your department and coordinator.
 Your home University will also be contacted by Uppsala University.
 If the debt remains – legal measures will be taken.

-If you have cancelled your contract, rent must be paid for the whole cancellation period.
+If you have cancelled your contract, rent must be paid for the whole notice period.

 What does the invoice say?

 If your invoice text is in Swedish, here is a short glossary to help you: